 Market and Model

-There are four different versions offered in the MG3 line-up; the entry grade 'Explore', mid-grade 'Excite' and the 'Exclusive' and 'Exclusive Nav' models at the pinnacle of the range.
-All versions come with Bluetooth as standard, while 'Excite' and 'Exclusive' versions boast an 8" colour touchscreen with Apple CarPlay, DAB radio and steering wheel audio controls.
-The 'Exclusive' version adds a reversing camera with dynamic guidelines.
+There are two different versions offered in the MG3 line-up; the entry grade 'Excite' and top 'Exclusive Nav'.
+All versions come with Bluetooth as standard, plus an 8" colour touchscreen with Apple CarPlay, DAB radio and steering wheel audio controls.
+The 'Exclusive Nav' version adds a reversing camera with dynamic guidelines.
+And of course, navigation.
 As before, a key attraction for many people will be how much fun they can have creating their own MG3, with a huge range of colours, exterior graphics, interior colour packs and leather upholstery created by the UK design team and inspired by the British fashion industry.

 Cost of Ownership

 Of course, the downside of getting a lot more engine is getting a fair bit less fuel economy and the MG3 can't hope to bend the laws of physics and return better fuel figures than many eco specials.
 The current Euro6 engine does get a stop start system though.
 The 140g/km of CO2 figure (NEDC) remains nothing to write home about and the WLTP-rated combined cycle fuel figure of 42.3mpg is rather behind the competition curve too.
 Still, balance that against the fact that this car will be much less expensive to buy than its immediate price rivals - and will offer more fun behind the wheel.
 Plus it will be pretty cheap to insure, rated at just 4E.
 And you get a long seven year / 80,000 mile warranty.